memesoo99/CV_ImageProcessing/Image_Display/readme.md

-This code is built to perform rotation of images using two different interpolation methods.
-Function myrotate includes the content below.
-a.
-Nearest Neighbor method
-b.
-Bilinear method

 # Image Rotation
 ### 🎯 This code is built to perform rotation of images using two different interpolation methods.
 ### Function myrotate includes the content below.